 Another thing I noticed: the Nano, despite its tiny size, is less discreet.
-Curiously, people did not pay much attention to my banal small camera (it's a ruse, it is believed that I take pictures, while I film, hey hey!).
-With the iPod Nano, they felt filmed and more often tried to avoid the goal.
+Curiously, people weren't paying too much attention to my ordinary little APN (it's a trick, people think I'm taking pictures while I'm filming, hey! hey!).
+With the iPod Nano, they felt like they were being filmed and tried to avoid the lens more often.

 Other than that, Chinatown did not impress me.
 In terms of neighborhood, Montreal's Chinatown is restricted to two-three streets, the most popular being the pedestrian street of Montreal. the Gauchetière where I shot these two little movies.

-In fact, there are many other neighborhoods and neighborhoods in downtown Montreal that deserve to be called "Chinatown" because the Asian community is there.
-I've seen a lot of Chinese, Thai, Vietnamese, Indian restaurants, sushi and noodle vendors, mini-markets and other Asian fast-food restaurants.
+In fact, there are many other street corners and neighbourhoods in central Montreal that deserve to be called "Chinatown", given the presence of the Asian community.
+I have seen many Chinese, Thai, Vietnamese, Indian restaurants, sushi and noodle vendors, mini-markets and other Asian fast-food outlets.

-But in Chinatown, there's a guy you can not miss, if you like Asian sweets: the seller of candy with dragon beard (Dragon's beard candy), that we see on my videos.
+But in Chinatown, there's one guy you can't miss, if you like Asian sweets: the seller of candy with dragon beard (Dragon's beard candy), that we see on my videos.

 These are sweets made with sugar, peanut, sesame seeds, coconut and chocolate ...
 And the famous dragon beard, these are the funny stringy thongs it covers all.
 Four dollars a box of six.